 It’s become clear to me over the last few years that Slack — and I use Slack to represent all of its kind — is displacing all other forms of software engineering communication, to the detriment of our work and the quality of our designs.
 And like bad money driving out good, no one person is responsible — it’s an outcome of many small behaviours with everyone arriving at the same place.
-No ‘phone and no e-mails, and few design documents.
+It means no phone and no e-mails, and fewer design documents.
 And it’s making it culturally unacceptable within teams to communicate any other way.

 All of the cost, but what of the benefits?